Sunday School – Grades KG - 9

 - *Confirmation Sponsors must be at least age 16, not a parent, in good standing with the Catholic Church, and have received the three Sacraments of Initiation: Baptism, Confirmation, and Eucharist.

 Confirmation Classes begin with an Orientation Session for Parents and Students.
-10th graders are expected to participate in community service project opportunities presented to them from October thru December 2013, as well as participate in the CYM (Catholic Youth Ministry) group before and during their Confirmation Preparation year.
-CYM Kick-Off is scheduled for Sunday, September 6, 2013 at 4:00pm in the Upper Hall.
+10th graders are expected to participate in community service project opportunities presented to them during the year, as well as participate in the CYM (Catholic Youth Ministry) group before and during their Confirmation Preparation year.
+CYM meetings are scheduled on selected Sundays from 7:00pm to 8:30pm (see the bulletin weekly for scheduled CYM events.)

-Register for Confirmation Classes HERE.
+Register for Confirmation Classes (Forms will be available in September.)
 In the section where you add the student's information, you will be asked what school they are attending.
 Please specify which public school or Catholic School your child is attending.
 All registered students for this Sacrament must attend all scheduled classes.

-Please find dates of scheduled Confirmation Classes in our calendar section to be posted shorty.
+Please find dates of scheduled Confirmation Classes in our calendar section or download (Schedule will be available in September) for your computer.

 You can learn more about the Sacrament of Confirmation on the website page dedicated to the Youth of our Parish.